 Do you feel that you have to hide your spending from your significant other?
 If it makes you feel guilty when you spend money, it may be a sign of a bigger problem.
 If you're in a relationship hiding your purchases or lying about how much money you're spending can be a sign of financial infidelity.
-Financial infidelity is hiding the accurate financial picture of what a couple's finances are in a relationship.
+Financial infidelity is hiding the accurate financial picture of a couple's finances in a relationship.

 Signs of Financial Infidelity

 Hiding Shopping Purchases